hhamon/slack-secret-santa/README.md

 Code source is under MIT License.

-- This application is powered by Symfony 2.8 and his new Micro Kernel;
+- This application is powered by Symfony 2.8 and its new Micro Kernel;
 - Hosting is provided by Heroku;
 - Session are stored in Heroku Redis servers;
 - Frontend is built with bootstrap, obviously (any help welcome from designer ^^);